Supporting Each Returning Veteran in the College Experience

-The SERVICE program is designed to help returning veterans adjust and succeed during their college experience.
+This program is designed to help returning veterans adjust and succeed during their college experience.
 The students will meet weekly with an Academic Counselor to help determine their needs, and what strengths they have that will help them reach their goals.
-The counselor and the students work together to identify the skills gained in the military which are positive attributes and will help them succeed in civilian and academic life.
+The counselor and the students work together to identify the positive attributes gained in the military which will help them succeed in civilian and academic life.

 - Establish and maintain relationships with fellow students AND college faculty/staff